ayoayco/blog/_posts/2019-10-14-forcing-javascript-dom-types.md

 Well, this way, the variable `x` will have the type `HTMLTableElement` all the way in your code.

-Then, intellisense will work like magic and you will get more helpful code completion like, for our our example...
+Then, intellisense will work like magic and you will get more helpful code completion like, for our example...

 ```javascript
 x.insertRow() // -> will be detected if x is HTMLTableElement, NOT if x is HTMLElement